-"Sire you," Merlin stumbled, his voice not entirely level, "you are going to kill me?"
+"Sire, you," Merlin stumbled, his voice not entirely level, "you are going to kill me?"

 Arthur let out a sharp, humorless laugh, making Merlin jump.
-Shaking his head the prince aimlessly walked a couple paces to the side, still not looking in Merlin's direction as if his face would bring the plague.
+Shaking his head, the prince aimlessly walked a couple paces to the side, still not looking in Merlin's direction as if his face would bring the plague.

 "Kill you!
 Well, that's just the problem isn't it?
-You are someone I used to think I knew rather well, and we have spent almost every waking hour of three years together, so for the life of me, as much as I have reasoned to and argued with myself, I just don't think I have it in me to be your death!
+You are someone I used to think I knew rather well, and we have spent almost every waking hour of four years together, so for the life of me, as much as I have reasoned to and argued with myself, I just don't think I have it in me to be your death!
 My father would call me cowardly, and for once I think I may agree with him."

 Merlin slumped in his bonds, feeling almost dizzy with a mix of conflicting emotions.
-The relief he felt was very much real, but it paled in comparison with the aching sense of loss that bit so deep.
+The relief he felt was very much real, but it paled in comparison with the aching sense of loss that bit so deeply.

 "Thank you," the boy said quietly, looking at the ground.